 By the third grade, most students are really starting to get the hang of reading.
-They are enthusiastic readers, with preferences for particular themes and genres and opinions about everything they read!
-Here are 12 third grade reading comprehension activities that will help them dig deeper into what they’re reading and build skills to carry them to the next level.
+They are enthusiastic readers, with preferences for particular themes and genres and opinions about everything they read.
+Here are 18 third grade reading comprehension activities that will help them dig deeper into what they’re reading and build skills to carry them to the next level.

-2. Play a round of Roll and Retell.
+3. Play a round of Roll and Retell

 One of the best ways to help students build comprehension is giving them a chance to talk about what they’ve read.
 This is a fun game to play, and all you need is a pair of dice.
 Students can pair up and share information with one another about what they’ve read.
 Or they can work solo and roll the dice and write out their answers.